 Construction workers in the U.S. are at particular risk of suffering accidents and fatalities on the job.
 Research has found that construction workers are the fourth-highest group of employees at risk for work-related fatalities.
-And one of the most serious accidents that construction workers face are those involving scaffolding.
+One of the most serious and common accidents that construction workers face is those involving scaffolding.

 According to the U.S. Bureau of Labor Statistics, it is estimated that about 65 percent of construction workers actively work on scaffolding as part of their jobs.
 Unfortunately, scaffolding accidents are notoriously dangerous, resulting in approximately 60 fatalities and 4,500 injuries annually.

 Dealing with injuries after a scaffolding accident can be overwhelming.
-The victim will have to suffer from the pain of their injuries while also having to deal with medical bills and other financial challenges from being out of work.
-Hiring a skilled scaffold accident lawyer may be able to help the victim recover the compensation they deserve.
+The victim will have to suffer from the pain of their injuries while also dealing with medical bills and other financial challenges from being unable to work.
+Hiring a skilled New York City scaffold accident lawyer can help victims recover the compensation they deserve.

-Attorney Keetick L. Sanchez and her team of experienced personal injury lawyers are well-versed in the laws surrounding scaffolding accidents.
+At K L Sanchez Law Office, P.C., our team of experienced scaffold accident lawyers is well-versed in the laws surrounding scaffolding accidents.
+We can offer guidance and support to help address legal challenges and seek compensation for your injuries.
 Call us today at (646) 701-7990 to schedule a free consultation.

 Scaffolding Accidents are a Particular Problem in New York City